DATAMATH CALCULATOR MUSEUM

-Meditating about the TI-78 type designation places this odd machine somewhere between the TI-74 BASICALC introduced in 1986 and the failed TI-88 scheduled for 1982.
-If we focus on the style of lettering and the place of the logo we recognize the famous TI-81, introduced in 1990.
+Meditating about the "TI-78" type designation places this odd machine somewhere between the TI-74 BASICALC introduced in 1986 and the failed TI-88 scheduled for release in 1982.
+If we focus on the style of lettering and the place of the logo, we recognize the famous TI-81, introduced in 1990.

-And we are right, the TI-78 was introduced in 1990 and continues a tradition started with the TI-59 and carried forward with the TI-88 and TI-74 BASICALC.
-The keyword in this chain is "customized calculators", the evolution of "programmable calculators".
+And we are right, the TI-78 was introduced in 1990 and continues a tradition started with the TI-59 and carried forward with the TI-88 and TI-74 BASICALC: "Customized calculators", the evolution of "Programmable calculators".

-If you sketch down the block diagram of a calculator you are drawing actually a computer running one fixed program:
+If you sketch the block diagram of a calculator, you are actually drawing a basic computer system running one permanent program:

-Texas Instruments created for the SR-50 a flexible micro-computer architecture for scalable scientific calculators.
-Just adding one additional Mask-programmed chip to the SR-50 and the outcame was the SR-51 with enhanced statistical functions.
-Adding one additional RAM as program memory to the design and we got the SR-56.
-Main disadvantage of this keyboard programmable calculator was the volatile program memory.
-With the later TI-58 a total of 480 program steps took about 2 hours to be entered with the keyboard.
+Texas Instruments created for the SR-50 a flexible microcomputer architecture for scalable scientific calculators.
+Just adding one additional mask-programmed ROM (Read-Only Memory) to the SR-50 and the result was the SR-51 with enhanced statistical functions.
+Adding one additional RAM as program memory to the design and we have the SR-56.
+Main disadvantage of these keyboard programmable calculators was the volatile program memory.
+With the later TI-58 a total of 480 program steps took about 2 hours to be entered with the tiny keyboard.
 And if your battery was weak the remaining operating time was some 30 minutes.

-The legendary TI-59 - we celebrated May 24, 2007 the 30th Anniversary - overcame this problem by a card reader for magnetic strips.
+The legendary TI-59 - we celebrated on May 24, 2007 its 30th Anniversary - overcame this problem with a card reader for magnetic strips.
 But the real revolution of the TI-59 was hidden by a small lid on the backside of the calculator, the Solid State Software Modules™ with up to 5000 program steps.
 Dozens of companies used this module concept for innovative, customized solutions like the Allianz Insurance calculator, the Bossard Screw calculator or the USMC Harrier Flight computer.

-The TI-88 even included with the CRAM and CROM Modules two rear slots and allowed with an alphanumerical display and [YES], [NO], and [UNKNOWN]-keys smart dialogs.
+The never released TI-88 even included two slots on its rear side to accommodate CRAM and CROM Modules and allowed with an alphanumerical display and its [YES], [NO], and [UNKNOWN]-keys smart dialogs.